finance calculator

 How it works

-We convert your monthly pension and monthly Social Security amounts into annual figures by multiplying by 12.
+We convert your monthly pension and monthly Social Security amounts into annual figures by multiplying each by 12, giving you Annual pension and Annual Social Security.

-We apply your chosen withdrawal rate to your retirement savings balance to estimate a first-year withdrawal amount.
+We apply your chosen withdrawal rate to your retirement savings balance to estimate a first‑year withdrawal: Annual withdrawal from savings = Savings balance × (Withdrawal rate ÷ 100).

-We sum annual pension, Social Security, and withdrawal from savings to estimate your total annual retirement income.
+We then sum Annual pension + Annual Social Security + Annual withdrawal from savings to estimate your total annual retirement income before taxes.

 When to use it